+We have seen a lot of horrible events due to the pandemic.
+People have gotten sick.
+People have died.
+Livelihoods have been put on hold.
+People fight over wearing masks.
+Leaders have mishandled safety responses.
+We’ve become divided and scared.
 Despite this, we have seen some amazing things.
 People have come together.
 To provide PPE.
 To package food for the needy.
 To provide health care.
 To encourage and love.
 I have seen how people step up and volunteer to help, even when it’s hard.
 I’ve learned, from others’ examples, to put myself aside and assist those in need.
 I have learned the joy that comes from giving and service.
 Out of everything I learned during this pandemic, I think this will serve me best in my future as a physician.
 My education wasn’t hindered but enhanced.

 Additional information provided by Trinity School of Medicine:

 Frances C. Purcell, Ph.D., M.S. is Provost and Dean for Trinity School of Medicine.
 Dr. Purcell has spearheaded the nation’s first and only student-driven medical response disaster unit to help relieve communities seeking immediate medical attention after tragedy strikes.
 The organization, Medical Reserve Corps (MRC) consists of doctors, nurses, PAs, EMTs and med students who become the first medical boots on the ground for disasters in Georgia.
 Dr. Purcell received an award for her devotion to assisting those in need with a quick “response ready” team of residents, medical students, and physicians by the American Association of Medical Colleges.